a-maliarov/amazoncaptcha/README.md

 solution = captcha.solve()
 ```

-In addition, if you are a **machine learning** or **neural networks** developer and are looking for some training data, firstly check the [captchas](https://github.com/a-maliarov/amazon-captcha-solver/tree/master/captchas) folder.
+In addition, if you are a **machine learning** or **neural network** developer and are looking for some training data, firstly check the [captchas](https://github.com/a-maliarov/amazon-captcha-solver/tree/master/captchas) folder.
 It currently contains **13000 solved captchas with unique patterns**.
 For more solved images, consider using `AmazonCaptchaCollector` instance with a really simple API sampled below.
 An image will be stored, only if there is a 100% answer.
 However, if you've noticed a wrong solution, please, create an issue using the corresponding template.
 ```python
 from amazoncaptcha import AmazonCaptchaCollector